ROSIE

 At the end of April my husband and I went away for about six weeks leaving two of oour daughters to look after the boys.
 One of our daughters was nursing Baby Boof about a week before we were due to come home and noticed a lump on his neck.
 He was taken to the Vet the next morning and, after an X-ray, blood tests and a fine needle aspirant into the lump Baby Boof was diagnosed with Lymphoma.
 The girls were devastated but did not want to tell us until we got home.
 When they told us we were in shock as it was unbelievable to think that this little boy of ours would probably not survive longer than eight weeks from diagnosis.
 We were told that chemotherapy was an option but, after speaking to several Vets, we were advised against it and as it turned out nothing could save him.
 Within the space of a week he had seven huge lumps on his little body and could scarcely walk.
 On our Vets advice we put him on some medication to ease his symptoms and to try and keep him comfortable for as long as we could without him suffering.
 Sadly for our family Baby Boof became so ill that two days after we arrived home he collapsed.
 My husband came home to be with him and when the Vet arrived to put him to sleep we wrapped him in a blanket and he went peacefully.
 I am glad that I could nurse him after he was gone as to even pick him up at the end of his life was too painful for him.
 Our family will never forget this very special little boy .., we never wanted to lose him and can't believe that he has gone but he has and things will never be the same ...........

-Rest In Peace Baby Boof.
-We loved you to bits and you knew that we did.
+Rest In Peace Baby Boof ... we loved you to bits and you knew that we did.
 The Vet and all our friends said that you waited for your whole family to be together before you left us.
 We all thank you for letting us share your life for three years and if wishes could come true we would have you back in a heartbeat.
 We have hung a little butterfly in memory of you just outside the glass door and can see it spinning around in the sunlight.
 Your favourite teddy has pride of place on the dresser ............. the only thing missing is you.

 DENISE

-(Background Music - "Tears in Heaven")
+(Background Music - "Tears in Heaven" by Eric Clapton)